 How much money can you make?
 In our real world examples (found towards the bottom of this post) by simply following these five tips we doubled our profit from $6 a t-shirt to $12.16!

-5 money saving hacks to start a clothing line and not go broke.
+5 money saving hacks when starting a clothing line.

 Source your own garments

 Screen printing factories actually make more money off supplying garments to their customers than they do on the silk screen setup and screen printing phase of production.
 Cut out the middleman, source your own garments.
 It can save you a lot of money.

 Every screen printing shop has a ‘per screen’ setup fee.
 It’s the fee to setup each screen required for the job, as you need a separate screen for every colour your design uses.

 For us, we’re located just outside Melbourne, Australia.
 Most print shops here charge around $50 to $60 per screen.
 As a graphic designer, I know how challenging it can be to limit your designs to just one color, however, when you’re in the startup stages of your clothing business and you get quoted a substantial amount of money just for setup costs, it can be a hard pill to swallow.